MinecraftServerArchive/darkvyprservers.github.io/2022/Winter/docs.md

 ## ↘️ Installation

-1. Download the <a href="https://www.mediafire.com/file/k8h4vh5p2xw5m4p/2022-winter-server-mod-package.zip/file">Mod Package</a>.
+1. Download the <a target="_blank" href="https://www.mediafire.com/file/k8h4vh5p2xw5m4p/2022-winter-server-mod-package.zip/file">Mod Package</a>.

 1. Install Forge from the **~/Forge** folder in the Mod Package.
 Follow the instructions here if you dont know how: